An ultra creamy and cheesy easy creamed spinach recipe! It’s packed with so much cheesy flavor, even the kids will be asking for seconds!

 - Reheat creamed spinach in a casserole sprinkled with crushed pork rinds for an easy, hearty dinner.

 - Slather on top of chicken breasts to add a little fat to your lean protein.
+It tastes great on keto Instant Pot pork chops too!

 I even had a reader tell me she used creamed spinach as a topping on her bunless burger, which sounds amazing!
 You will definitely need a fork and knife for that one.